newslynx/pied-piper/README.md

 ##### `callback`

-has the following signature `(zippedBlob)`.
-You'll want to run `createObjectURL` on it to return the zipped data in url format.
+has the following signature `(zippedBlob, zippedBlobHref)`.
+You can set the `href` of your download button link to `zippedBlobHref`.
+If you want to do more stuff to the zipped blob, you have access to that as the first argument passed in.
 See above for an example configuration

 ##### `prettyKeys`